 For sleep labs and practices performing in-lab studies, polysomnography billing represents a significant portion of revenue.
 Getting it wrong means delayed payments, increased denials, and lost income.
 This guide breaks down the CPT codes, documentation requirements, common pitfalls, and proven strategies to maximize revenue from your polysomnography services.

-Essential Polysomnography CPT Codes for 2026
+Your Guide to Polysomnography CPT Codes

 Accurate code selection is the foundation of clean polysomnography claims.
 Using the wrong CPT code is one of the fastest ways to trigger a denial or receive reduced reimbursement.
 Here are the codes every sleep medicine billing team must know.